 Michael Patrick Cronan (1951-2013)

-Imaginative perception and innovation are the hallmarks of Michael Cronan's award-winning design career, most closely associated with his native San Francisco Bay Area and now spanning more than 30 years.
+Imaginative perception and innovation were the hallmarks of Michael Cronan's award-winning design career, most closely associated with his native San Francisco Bay Area and spanning more than 40 years.

 Cronan and partner Karin Hibma each made Fast Company's first list of 100 Most Creative People in Business.
-Cronan holds the AIGA Fellow lifetime achievement award.
+Cronan held the AIGA Fellow lifetime achievement award.

 Cronan was featured in In the Public Eye, the first ever graphic design exhibition at SFMOMA, in 1993.
 His work is in the American Graphic Design permanent collection of the Denver Art Museum.
-He has spoken to design communities and judged design competitions throughout the United States and internationally.
+He he spoke to design communities and judged design competitions throughout the United States and internationally.

-As consulting product development director of the SFMOMA MuseumStore from 1995-1997, Cronan created the store identity, in-store displays and a series of product lines, including architectural reference products for the new Mario Botta-designed museum building. : : CRONAN : : returned to the project in 2002-2004 to update the overall store program, identity and brand strategy.
+As consulting product development director of the SFMOMA MuseumStore from 1995-1997, Cronan created the store identity, in-store displays and a series of product lines, including architectural reference products for the original Mario Botta-designed museum building. : : CRONAN : : returned to the project from 2002-2004 to update the overall store program, identity and brand strategy.